dotnetcloudbase/dotnet-tencent-scf-runtime/README.md

 # dotnet Tencent SCF Runtime

-Many modern systems have client components like iOS, macOS or watchOS applications as well as server components that those clients interact with.
+Many modern systems have client components like iOS/android, macOS or watchOS applications as well as server components that those clients interact with.
 Serverless functions are often the easiest and most efficient way for client application developers to extend their applications into the cloud.

 Serverless functions are increasingly becoming a popular choice for running event-driven or otherwise ad-hoc compute tasks in the cloud.
 They power mission critical microservices and data intensive workloads.
 In many cases, serverless functions allow developers to more easily scale and control compute costs given their on-demand nature.